Skip to content

 "Our maintenance process is complicated" Response: "We configure the AI to match your exact workflow.
 Emergency definitions, vendor rotations, and escalation paths: it follows your rules.
 Most agencies onboard property managers in 2-3 hours."

 "We already have an answering service" Response: "What's your per-call cost?
 Most services charge $1.50-4.00 per call with no integration to your systems.
-AI costs $0.12/minute (~$0.36 per call average) and creates maintenance tickets automatically."
+AI costs $0.12/minute (~$0.18 per call at an average 1.5-minute call) and creates maintenance tickets automatically."

 Compliance Considerations for Property Management AI